 Wondering about the best hard seltzer for your end of summer beach trip, picnic, or post-Labor Day BBQ?
 With so many on the market (good thing, as there’s currently a national White Claw shortage), we taste-tested some of the most popular hard seltzers so you don’t have to!

 Seltzer, sparkling water, bubbly water, fizzy water—whatever you call it, it’s certainly having its moment nationwide.
 In fact, sales of sparkling water have tripled since 2008, making headlines in 2018, and the increasing popularity of hard seltzer (aka spiked seltzer) is part and parcel to the overall trend.

 Hard seltzers continue to enter the market with a major spike over the past couple of years.
-Some have been launched by craft breweries, including Nauti from Wachusett Brewing, Wild Basin from Oskar Blues Brewery, and collaboration between Harpoon Brewery and Polar Beverages called Arctic Summer, with others coming from traditional liquor brands like Smirnoff But with so many options, you may be wondering which to try first.
+Big brands like White Claw (which has been so successful there is currently a shortage of it on shelves!) and Bon & Viv have become well-liked with folks citing their refreshing and light taste and relatively low alcohol content making them perfect summer day drinking options.
+Some brands have been launched by craft breweries, including Nauti from Wachusett Brewing, Wild Basin from Oskar Blues Brewery, and collaboration between Harpoon Brewery and Polar Beverages called Arctic Summer, with others coming from traditional liquor brands like Smirnoff.
+With so many options, you may be wondering which to try first.

-To help you find your perfect match, we put together a round-up of the best hard seltzers to try this summer.
+To help you find your perfect match, we put together a round-up of the best hard seltzers to try (and avoid) this summer.

 The Hard (Seltzer) Facts